dtomaszewski88/workbench-data-lake-springboard/README.md

 This Notebook will provide a very simple query that can be run to retrieve data from our Data Lake and show it inside the Notebook output.

+To run this Notebook, simply open it, and click the "Run All" button in the top toolbar.

 ### _visualising-data-lake-output.ipynb_

 This Notebook will retrieve AAPL data grouped by feed for the 07th January 2022, and display the output on a very simple 2D graph.

+To run this Notebook, simply open it, and click the "Run All" button in the top toolbar.

 ### _distributed-data-lake-queries-to-graph.ipynb_